 But lessons have been learned.
 Legal protection is required; it’s not enough just to have good intentions.
 While bringing perpetrators to justice is important, a prevention program could change attitudes in Indonesia’s universities.
 And prevention and handling of sexual violence requires a combined effort from the academic community, NGOs, service providers, and government institutions.
 The hope is that many obstacles will be overcome and sexual violence in college will be a thing of the past.

-Editor’s Note: The opinions expressed here by the authors are their own, not those of Impakter.com — In the Featured Photo: Featured Photo Credit:
+Editor’s Note: The opinions expressed here by the authors are their own, not those of Impakter.com — In the Featured Photo: After a long and slippery road, students and academics in Indonesia now have a decree to protect them against sexual crime (“Woman on bicycle”).
+Featured Photo Credit: Indigo Skies Photography.